Alternatives to Canine Surgeries

 The conservative management forum that Faith Rubenstein founded five years ago now has more than 2,000 members around the world.
 Paola Ferraris, who lives in Italy, is one of its moderators.
 “What I would like to stress is that conservative management is not an easy (and often not cheap) alternative to surgery,” says Ferraris.
 “Successful conservative management requires just as much commitment as post-op care.
 It’s tough love and careful management.
 Your work is basically the same as rehabbing a dog who has had surgery; in fact, a number of our members have had surgery done on their dogs and use the list for pre-op and post-op support.”

-When her own dog suffered a ligament injury, Ferraris had to make decisions with little information.
+When her own dog suffered an ACL injury, Ferraris had to make decisions with little information.
 “The best way to discuss treatment with your veterinarian is when you understand the available options and their pros and cons,” she says.
 “I had to educate myself by spending nights doing research online, after the fact.
 I would have appreciated having more available information, which is what we now offer.”

 Co-moderator Ansley Newton of Pownal, Maine, became interested in conservative management when her chocolate Lab, Dooley, injured his second knee.
 “The first knee had TPLO surgery,” she says, “so I was excited to try conservative management with the second knee.